jiangwen365/pypyodbc/README.md

     columns = [column[0] for column in cursor.description]
     for row in cursor.fetchall():
         pp.pprint(dict(zip(columns, row)))

     # Method 3, we obtain a list of dict's (represents the entire query)
     query_results = [dict(zip([column[0] for column in cursor.description], row)) for row in cursor.fetchall()]
     pp.pprint(query_results)

+    # When cursor was used must be closed, if you will not use again the db connection must be closed too.
+    cursor.close()
+    db.close()

 Install